ChorusOne/network-handbook/src/chorus-one/physical-location.md

 To mitigate this, we use _remote signing_.
 We designate some machines as **signers**, and connect the HSMs to them.
-Validators then connect to the signers over an internal network to request a signature.
+Validators then connect to the signers over a secure internal network to request a signature.
 For stability and performance reasons, the signer machines need to be reasonably close to validators, but they need not be in the same data center,